- ACRONYMS

 - Summary

-- Laminectomy/decompression +/- fusion - the small SLIP trial (N=66) found a small improvement with the addition of spinal fusion to decompressive surgery.
+- Laminectomy/decompression +/- fusion - the SLIP trial (N=66) found a small improvement with the addition of spinal fusion to decompressive surgery.
 The larger SSS Study and NORDSTEN-DS trial found no additional benefit with fusion.
 Overall, spinal fusion does not appear to enhance decompressive surgery, even in patients with significant spondylolisthesis.

-- TREATMENT | Vertebral compression fractures
+TREATMENT | Vertebral compression fractures

 - Overview